syncrypt/desktop/README.md

 # Syncrypt Desktop in Elm

-This is a WIP version of a rewrite of the Syncrypt Desktop UI in Elm.
+This is our next iteration of the Syncrypt Desktop UI written in Elm.
 Syncrypt is a fully encrypted file storage service for groups and private backups.
-This is a WIP rewrite of our platform independent GUI for the [Syncrypt client](https://github.com/syncrypt/client).
+This is our platform independent GUI for the [Syncrypt client](https://github.com/syncrypt/client).

+## Download

+You can download the latest supported Syncrypt releases from our [official releases page](http://alpha.syncrypt.space/releases/).
+Note that Syncrypt is currently in closed alpha.
+You can get your alpha invite @ [syncrypt.space](https://syncrypt.space).

 ## License